Donzo/Mine-Labor-Simulator/README.md

 6. <a href='https://goerli.etherscan.io/address/0x01f1fb3293546e257c7fa94ff04b5ab314bdee50#code' target='_blank'>Gold Token</a>
 7. <a href='https://goerli.etherscan.io/address/0xffb97dc57c5d891560aae5af5460fcf69a217e64#code' target='_blank'>Platinum Token</a>

-<h2>VRF Integration in Item Creation</h2>

-Once you have METAL tokens created from smelting ORE tokens, you can build items.
-Items are NFTs that are created by expending metal tokens.
-Metadata for the item NFTs is stored onchain and created using Chainlink VRF.
+After SMELTING the ORE tokens, the player will no longer have ORE tokens in his or her wallet.
+Instead the player will receive METAL tokens based on the VRF result.
+These METAL tokens will live in the player's Web3 wallet. <strong>But what can the player do with METAL tokens?</strong>

+<h2>Create NFT ITEMS with VRF Integration</h2>

+Once players have METAL tokens created from smelting ORE tokens, they can create NFT Items.
+These items vary by TYPE, MATERIAL, QUALITY, and COMBAT RATING.
+The TYPE of item is chosen by the player based on how many METAL tokens he or she is willing to spend.
+The MATERIAL is determined by which METAL token the player will spend to create the item (IRON, NICKEL, COPPER, GOLD, or PLATINUM).
+The QUALITY and COMBAT RATING of the items are determined by Chainlink VRF requests.

+<strong>The results of the VRF requests are used in the NFT Item metadata, which is encoded to Base64 and stored onchain.</strong>

 1. <a href='https://goerli.etherscan.io/address/0x54630734636ba61dd1ede7e4481ab0f36abbdf0d#code' target='_blank'>NFT Items Minting Contract</a>